Kerry Islamic Cultural Centre · Est. 2001

 Our journey is marked by profound milestones: humble beginnings at UHK in 1988, rented premises in 2000 to serve as our foundation, the purchase of our first dedicated masjid in 2007, the acquisition of land in 2016 to build a purpose-built masjid and madrasah, culminating in the blessed move to our new home in 2025.
 This path reflects the barakah of sincere intention, tireless community effort, and unshakeable faith in Allah’s plan.

-Community Involvement & Milestones
+Community Involvement

 Allah (سبحانہ وتعالی) has blessed us abundantly through your generous donations, sincere du’as, and tireless voluntary efforts.
-Our new masjid and madrasah now stand as a sanctuary for the soul—a place where daily prayers, Taraweeh, weekly Tafseer, madrasah education for 140+ children, Hifz classes, youth activities, women’s learning circles, and outreach programs thrive.
+Our new masjid and madrasah now stand as a sanctuary for the soul—a place where daily prayers, Taraweeh, weekly Tafseer, madrasah education for 140+ children, Hifz classes, youth activities, women’s learning circles, and outreach programmes thrive.

 Now, as we embark on this blessed new chapter, we humbly ask for your continued support.
 Help us complete the final stage of this noble project and build a legacy of iman, love, and unity in Tralee, inshaAllah.